This post may contain affiliate links. See our affiliate disclosure for more.

-Giving discounts to a clients or customers via email can be a great way to spark a little energy into your business and boost sales for the month.
+Giving discounts to clients or customers via email can be a great marketing strategy to spark a little energy into your business and drive sales for the month.

 But writing an email for giving discounts to customers and clients can be a bit tricky at times: